 Eager to make the most of a long weekend, we decided to spend a night in Geraldton to beat the traffic and catch a glimpse of both the wildflowers and Pink Lake at Port Gregory.

-Once we reached Kalbarri we quickly unpacked and shot off to our first destination, the coastal cliffs.
-With about dozen or so beaches and cliffs, we spent a good day exploring the lot, each with something different to offer.
-If you’re up for a small trek the Burgundy Trail is a cruisy 8km walk that hugs the coastline.
+Once we reached Kalbarri National Park we quickly unpacked and shot off to our first destination, the coastal cliffs.
+With about a dozen or so beaches and cliffs, we spent a good day exploring the lot, each with something different to offer.
+If you’re up for a small trek, the Bigurda Trail is a cruisy 8km walk that hugs the coastline.
 There’s plenty of spots to fish, swim and whale watch along the way.
 Searching for the perfect way to finish the day, we backed up the car on the beach and watched the sun go down with brew in hand.

 Hot Tip: Minimal wind in the gorges makes an 18-degree day feel twice as hot.
 Pack plenty of water and slurp it up.